adamluckydo/ontology/3_Buddhism/Buddhism.md

 2. Unsatisfactoriness (highly contended translation): Phenomena is "a bummer", or "not quite it", or, if you're really hardcore, "suffering"
 3. Non-self: No phenomena is "I" or "me" or "mine".
 That is, there is no agent owning, controlling, or even witnessing phenomena.
 There is just experience.

 Sound a bit... bleak?
 Maybe this Buddha guy needed a good karaoke night.
-Or maybe he just _really_ wanted people to awaken at whatever the cost.

 ![The Buddha singing karaoke](karaoke_buddha.png)

-(I couldn't not)
+Or... maybe he just _really_ wanted people to awaken, at whatever the cost.

 There's a quote from him that goes: